PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 ## How to test a collection of Refaster templates

-In a nutshell, to test a Refaster template collection class using the `RefasterTemplateCollection` class, one should create suitably named input and output files.
+In a nutshell, to test a Refaster template collection using the `RefasterTemplateCollection` class, one should create suitably named input and output files.
 The collection's Refaster templates are applied to the input file, and the generated patches must exactly produce the contents of the